-As you consider what needs done, look at the minor and the major details needing fixed.
-If the hardware is damaged, it may be consider a major repair, while graphics or flooring may just be a minor repair.
+As you consider what needs to be done, look at the minor and the major details needing to be fixed.
+If the hardware is damaged, it may be considered a major repair, while graphics or flooring may just be a minor repair.

 Of course, one of the major parts of your plan or checklist is the overall budget.
 It’s important to know how much cash you can use to make repairs or replace the display.

 Once you have set the budget, you can decide what the most cost-effective repairs will be and what you can afford to replace.
-Some items may not be able to be replaced or updated, if you have a small budget.
-Make sure to prioritize the necessary repairs so the items most needing repair are handled first.
+Some items may not be able to be replaced or updated if you have a small budget.
+Make sure to prioritize the necessary repairs to the items most needing repairs first.

 Set your Goals and Objectives